8go/matrix-commander/README.md

                         specified as message, then the program will read the message from stdin.
-With '-' the whole message, all lines, will be considered a single message and sent as one message.If your message is literally '-' then use '\-' as message in the argument. '-' may appear in any position, i.e. '-m "start" - "end"' will send 3 messages out of which the second one is read from
+With '-' the whole message, all lines, will be considered a single message and sent as one message.
+If your message is literally '-' then use '\-' as message in the argument. '-' may appear in any position, i.e. '-m "start" - "end"' will send 3 messages out of which the second one is read from